 Cat – "Morehouse"

-The kennel containing the cat was removed from the aircraft and placed inside a conveyance.
+Description of the Incident The kennel containing the cat was removed from the aircraft and placed inside a conveyance.
 The cat escaped while being transferred from the ramp to the cargo warehouse.

 Cause of the Incident